 The southern BBQ that all Americans enjoy today was a direct contribution by African-American slaves.

 Pork has been popular in the South for centuries and the cheapest, least desired cuts were reserved for the slaves.
 They became adept at taking marginal cuts of meat such as ribs, salting and smoking them, seasoning them with hot red peppers and vinegar and preparing them in such a way that they were tender and tasty.
 As time went by, they became staples of modern BBQ preparation, and ironically, the preferred cuts of meat for BBQ.

 Red is one of the rich food traditions of Juneteenth.

 The Juneteenth holiday menu often includes drinking cold glasses of cherry soda, Big Red or red Kool-Aid and feasting on spicy red sausages, beef ribs, red velvet, strawberries and watermelon - all symbolizing the blood, ingenuity and resilience of former slaves.

 How about some lip-smacking good ribs?
 A 2015 Texas Monthly article about the historical connection between the food and Juneteenth advised that the best way to celebrate “this thoroughly Texas-rooted holiday, [is to] do it with some barbecue!”

 Much to my delight, Jackie’s sister, Helen Mosely, graciously provided Jackie’s original family recipe for Oven Barbecued Ribs and Potato Salad.
 This year, host your family barbecue with greater appreciation now that you know how "bbq" came to be.

 Not a cook?
-There’s a new food trailer in town!
-Eat the traditional Juneteenth barbecue while also supporting a black-owned business.
+Eat the traditional Juneteenth barbecue while also supporting black-owned businesses.
 No doubt, it’s delicious if Irving foodie Joy says so…